 This course provides an overview of what managers face when formulating and implementing strategic decisions.
-Through case studies, we will analyze strategic management techniques focusing on the use of corporate planning and budgeting to create value for organizations.
-A strategic plan to identify directions, goals, and objectives will be developed and demonstrated by the learner.
+We will analyze strategic management techniques focusing on the use of corporate planning and budgeting to create value for organizations.

 102-117 | Business Mgmt Career Planning // 2 Credits